pschool-in/curriculum/content/grammar/degrees-comparison-draft.md

 No other democracy is as large as India.
 Hari is as smart as Kiran.
 No other girl in my class is as clever as Devi.
-His car runs as fast as race car
+His car runs as fast as race car.
 No other boy is as intelligent as Raj.
 A glass of juice is as good as a glass of water.
 Question A is as simple as question B.
-Rose is as beautiful as tulip.
+Rose is as beautiful as Tulip.
-Cookies are not so tasty as chocolates.
+Cookies are not so tasty as Chocolates.
 Anu’s office is not as big as her house.
 ```

 ```
 Tablets are not as convenient as mobile phones.
-No other businessman of his town is as successful as Mr.Anand.
+Mr.Anand is a successful business man in his town.
-No other girl in the class was as ambitious as Sorna.
+Sorna is a ambitious girl.
-No other epic of the Hindus is as holy as the ‘Bhagwad Gita’.
+‘Bhagavad Gita’is Hindus's holy book.
 No other tool can be as mighty as the pen.
-No other weapon is as strong as ‘silence’ to win an argument.
+The airport is far from my home.
 No other student is as tall as Kannan.
-No Other way is as safe as this one to escape punishment.
+My mom is a good cook.
-Varun was as weak as Ravi.
+Varun was as strong as Ravi.
 No other girl in her family is as brave as Geetha.
 ```

 ```
-Pagers are not as good as mobile phones.
+Mobile phones are not as good as Telephones.
-No other river in India is as long as the Ganga.
+The Ganges is sacred river to Hindus.
-No other friend of mine is as good as Manoshi.
+The Ostrich is a large living bird.
 Bangladesh is not as big as India.
 Bala’s phone is not so smart as Saran’s.
 No other non-metal is as heavy as lead.
 Very few Indian kings were as great as Ashoka.
-Ruby is as red as blood.
+Naresh felt too heavy to lift the suitcase.
 Emerald is as green as grass.
-Pens are not as cheap as pencil.
+Pens are not so cheap as pencil.
 ```
 ```
-Ruby is as smart as Rajini.
+Ruba is as smart as Rajini.
-No other courtier was as wise as Birbal in Akbar’s court.
+Birbal was a wise courtier in Akbar’s court.
-No other monument in India is as famous as the Taj Mahal.
+Taj Mahal is famous monument in India .
 Sword is not as mighty as pen.
 No other fresh water lake in the world is as deep as Baikal lake.
 Guna is as sweet as her brother.
 The cap of blue pen as big as that red pen.
-No other companion is as interesting as the books.
+Books are the intersting companion.
-Meena is not weaker than this friend.
+Meena is cute in her way of speech.
-No other friend is as reliable as they are.
+No other friend is as reliable as Rama.
 ```

 ```
 Grapes are as lovely as plums.
-Rajini is as smart as kamal.
+Bheem is a brave boy in Dholakpur.
 No other non-metal is as costly as diamond.
 The rabbit is as soft as cotton.
 Mumbai is as busy as Delhi.
 Sanjay is not as clever as his brother.
-Ram is as tall as Shyam.
+Mighty Raju series is as popular as Chhota Bheem series.
 Groundnuts are as good as cashew nuts.
 No other non-metal is as lustrous as iodine.
 Guru is not so good as Arun.